dash-ka/Biomedical-Entity-Linking-GRF/README.md

 Run the following commands:

-1. Download and unzip resources from
+1. Download datasets and kbs from

+2. Unzip the resources in 'submission' folder.

-2. Place the preprocessing scripts in the same folder with resources.
+3. Place the preprocessing scripts in 'submission' folder.

-3. Preprocess the dictionaries first
+4. Preprocess the dictionaries first

 ```bash
 cd preprocess/kb